certinia/alexa-salesforce-flow-skill/README.md

 You can deploy these Flows to your org then configure tje interaction model and sample utterances accordingly.
 These are included in each of the repositories below, refer to this [blog] on how to setup.

-- Test Example Alexa Flows
-- Salesforce Standard Object Example Alexa Flows
-- FinancialForce Product Example Alexa Flows
+- Example Alexa Flows and Scenarios

 LICENSE
 ---------